Franchise Kings #7 - Jackie Chan

 The power and influence of any film's concept and deft execution, can be said to be extremely successful when the entire industry starts trying to recreate the idea over and over again.
 In this case, the 'drunken' element was so well loved and received, that 4 films with drunken styled themes were made and released before 1979 came to an end.
-But in the film that started it all, Jackie played Wong Fei-hung, a good, but mischievous character who has a habit of getting into minor scrapes and scraps, but never with malice in his heart.
+In the film that started it all, Jackie played Wong Fei-hung, a good, but mischievous character who has a habit of getting into minor scrapes and scraps, but never with malice in his heart.
 However, when his father reaches the last straw with Wong's continuously immature behaviour, he decides to send him away to be disciplined by Sam Seed aka Beggar So - a tough Kung-fu teacher.
-Sam Seed has a reputation for his training regime being so hardcore, that he has been reported to have crippled some of his pupils.
-In going through just a few grueling exercises with Wong, Wong concedes defeat and runs away.
-In his self-exile he encounters Yim Tit-fan aka Thunderfoot, a kicking specialist assassin and in managing to antagonize Thunderfoot, Wong then foolishly challenges him to a fight where he ends up badly beaten.
+Sam Seed has a reputation, his training regime are known to be notoriously hardcore, so much so, that he has been reported to have crippled some of his pupils.
+In going through just a few gruelling exercises with Wong, Wong concedes defeat and runs away.
+In his self-exile Wong encounters Yim Tit-fan aka Thunderfoot, a kicking specialist assassin and in managing to antagonise Thunderfoot, Wong foolishly challenges him to a fight where he ends up being badly beaten.
 Defeated and humiliated Wong runs back to his Sam Seed's place to ask for forgiveness and resume his training in a bid to get revenge.
-In the sequel Drunken Master II aka The Legend Of The Drunken Master (1994) Wong goes up against smugglers who are stealing and selling Chinese artifacts.
-The title: The Legend Of The Drunken Master is the name of the Dimension Films / Miramax US version of the film which had major cuts and English language dubbing.
-Despite the differences it still garnered positive box office critical acclaim.
+In the sequel Drunken Master II aka The Legend Of The Drunken Master (1994) Wong goes up against smugglers who are stealing and selling Chinese artefacts.
+The title: The Legend Of The Drunken Master is the name of the Dimension Films / Miramax US version which had major cuts and English language dubbing, but despite the differences it still garnered critical acclaim.

 Drunken Master earned HK$6,763,793 at the Hong Kong box office, becoming the second most popular film in Hong Kong in 1978.
 This was the equivalent to US$1.45 million.
 In Japan, the film grossed ¥1.9 billion (US$17.21 million), becoming one of the year's top ten highest-grossing films.
 In South Korea, it was the highest-grossing film of 1979, making ₩1348 million (US$2.8 million).
 Earnings combined, the film grossed a total of approximately US$21.2 million in East Asia, the equivalent to US$83million.
 Drunken Master II broke Hong Kong's grossing record, earning HK$40,971,484 (US$5.302 million).
 By 1995, the film had grossed US$17.3million from five other East Asian territories and grossed CN¥10million in China and NT$39,889,970 in Taiwan, ¥726million in Japan and US$5.45million in South Korea.
 It actually took 6 years for Drunken Master II to hit North American theaters as The Legend of Drunken Master and when it did, the film was showcased in 1,345 screens.
 This re-edited, English language dubbed version made US$3,845,278 in its opening weekend and made a total of US$11,555,430 in the United States and Canada.
 Combined, the film's total worldwide gross revenue was approximately US$34.31million.

 What was instantly noticeable about Project A (1983) was the time period that it was set in.
-Traditionally, Kung-fu films were either set in an ancient period circa the time of the Shaolin monks or in modern, present times.
+Traditionally, Kung-fu films were either set in an ancient period circa the time of the Shaolin monks or the most modern - present time.
 Project A was set in the 19th century and focussed on the Hong Kong Marine Police and their fight against sea pirates.
 Chan played Sgt.
 Dragon Ma Yue Lung, a Marine police officer who is mature enough to try and stove off the hostility between the marine police and the local ones, but not wimpy enough to back out of a bar brawl when provoked.
-As the villainous pirates get more and more bold in their attacks, eventually the two police corps join forces to take them on, leading to an explosive showdown.
-Project A was the 4th film Jackie directed and you can see a great deal of cinematic homage to the stunts of Harold Lloyd and Buster Keaton, who Jackie has cited influenced him.
+As the villainous pirates get more and more bold in their attacks, the two police corps eventually join forces to take them on, leading to an explosive showdown.
+Project A was the 4th film Jackie directed and you can see a great deal of cinematic homage to the stunts of Harold Lloyd and Buster Keaton within it, who Jackie cites as influences.
 On top of that, there is a great cast of actors who we would later go on to see in many future classic Hong Kong films, including actor Dick Wei as the pirate Lor Sam Pau and two of Jackie's closest friends and Peking Opera School buddies; Yuen Biao who plays captain Tzu the head officer for the local rival police force and Sammo Hung who is cast as Fei, a local smuggler.
 Collaborating again for the second time, Sammo is also credited as the action director and fans would go on to witness these 3 appear in many films together as one hell of a triple threat.
 4 Years later a sequel - Project A Part II (1987) was released, but it didn't feature Yuen Biao or Sammo Hung, as they were both filming Eastern Condors (1987).
 Project A made HK$19,323,824 / US$2.7 million and Project A Part II which saw the remaining pirates from the original film try to get revenge on Dragon grossed HK$31,459,916 / US$4,052,938 at the Hong Kong box office.

 ARMOUR OF GOD